2.3 Minerals and the polarising microscope

 - the view on the right is the same area of the thin section displayed as it appears between crossed polars.

-The high-resolution movies may take several seconds to load, but take considerably longer over a slow internet link.
-The process of loading the images can be speeded up considerably by pre-loading the movies - see point 13 for instructions.
+The high-resolution animations may take several seconds to load, but take considerably longer over a slow internet link.

 These rotating views are used to demonstrate several of the key optical properties of minerals in the thin sections: in plane-polarised light (PPL) and between crossed polars (XP).
-They can also be used to measure angles and can be viewed either with a 360° scale surrounding the view like a real microscope stage, or with a simple numerical indicator.
-You can choose between these two views by clicking on the 'stage' tick box in the bottom right-hand corner of the view.
+They can also be used to measure angles using the simple numerical indicator that lies centrally above the 1 mm scale bar.

-The images in these views (i.e. PPL or XP) can be rotated to view changing colours (pleochroism or interference colours) and extinction by clicking and dragging either image using the mouse, or by clicking one of the circle arrows labelled 'rotate stage' located between the rotating views at the top.
+The images in these views (i.e. PPL or XP) can be rotated to view changing colours (pleochroism or interference colours) and extinction by clicking and dragging either image using the mouse, or by clicking one of the circular arrows located below the 1 mm scale bar at the bottom of the screen.

 The location of the cross hairs is constantly displayed below the viewing window as X and Y coordinates.
 The sample can be moved to a specific location by typing the X and Y coordinates into the boxes and clicking the 'Go' button or by pressing the return key on the keyboard.
 This useful feature allows locations of particular features to be specified and communicated between different users.